DAYS AND TIMES:

 Times: Can vary between 8.40am - 4.10pm Exact times can only be confirmed nearer the start date.

 This course is designed for adults intending to enter a number of professions within the health sector.
-Health is the key theme of health runs throughout the course, approached from a psychological, biological and sociological perspectives.
-The unit on Equality and Diversity ensures a thorough understanding of professional practice within health professions, and is complemented by the Independent Study related to a chosen profession.
-Learners are assessed through a variety of methods including examination practice, presenting information, and writing essays.
-Throughout the year academic skills such as note-taking, essay writing, revision and research are taught to ensure that learners achieve the best grades on the Access course and in the future at degree level.
+The key theme of health runs throughout the course, approached from psychological, biological and sociological perspectives.
+The unit on Equality and Opportunity ensures that you have a thorough understanding of professional practice within the health professions, and is complemented by the Independent Study related to a chosen profession.
+You will be assessed by a variety of methods including examination practice, presenting information and writing essays.
+Throughout the year, academic skills such as note-taking, essay writing, revision and research are taught to ensure that you achieve the best grades possible on the Access course and in the future at degree level.

 Your future choices at University

 Here are some examples of the degree courses which could be followed on completion of this Access programme.

 In the first term you will focus on refreshing your academic skills of note-taking and effective time management and applying them to the subject matter being studied, which includes:

 - The Sociology unit will focus on inequality in society and different theoretical perspectives and explanations of why people have such different life chances.

 - The Psychology unit will investigate how mental health is defined and treated.

 - The Academic Skills unit will introduce and offer opportunities to practise note taking skills, critical reading skills, essay writing and research skills.
 There is an emphasis on reflective learning that will differentiate between the learner's existing skills and experience.

 - Tutorial will focus on support and guidance with university applications.